djipco/webmidi/README.md

 ```javascript
 var output = WebMidi.getOutputById("1584982307");
 ```
-Beware that device IDs are not the same accross browsers and platforms.
+Beware that device IDs are not the same across browsers and platforms.
 You could also use the device's name (as displayed in the `WebMidi.outputs` array):

 ```javascript